 Do I Need a Visa or Passport for Ghana?

-What is the Climate Like in Ghana?
+What Is the Climate Like in Ghana?

 Coastal Forts in Ghana

-What Should I Take To Ghana?
+What Should I Take to Ghana?

 Canadian Embassy in Ghana